viktorbrech/dw_reconstruct/README.md

 # Battle Simulation Project

-This project demonstrates the use of SQLAlchemy with Python to model a simple game scenario.
+This project demonstrates the use of SQLAlchemy (SQLite) with Python to model a simple game scenario.
 The project models a battlefield on a 2D grid and simulates fighters belonging to different regiments.

 ## Requirements